-129 See AABB Accredited Relationship (DNA) Testing Facilities for a complete list. or Consular Post to come in for a DNA swab, following USCIS/State Department guidelines.130 Even in the case of an RFE, the DNA testing is voluntary for both the petitioner and beneficiary.
+Beneficiaries who are overseas and who need to be tested will be contacted by the appropriate USCIS office or Consular Post to come in for a DNA swab, following USCIS/State Department guidelines.
+Even in the case of an RFE, the DNA testing is voluntary for both the petitioner and beneficiary.
 The burden, however, is always on the petitioner and beneficiary to establish the required relationship, meaning that if the petitioner or beneficiary refuses DNA testing, the Form I-730 may be denied if there is not enough evidence to meet the petitioner's burden of proof without DNA testing.
 It would therefore be risky for either the petitioner or the beneficiary to refuse to submit to voluntary DNA testing once requested by USCIS and/or the appropriate Consular Post.